Holly Springs High School

 Holly Springs High School (HSHS) is a public high school located in Holly Springs, North Carolina, United States.
 It is part of the Wake County Public School System.

 Athletics

 Holly Springs High School is a member of the North Carolina High School Athletic Association (NCHSAA) and competes at the 4A level in the South Wake Athletic Conference (SWAC).
 The student section is nicknamed the Purple Craze.

-The Hawks’ baseball team, led by Carlos Rodón, won the state championship in 2011 after defeating T. C. Roberson High School.
+In 2011, the Holly Sprigs baseball team, led by Carlos Rodón, won the 4A state championship after defeating T. C. Roberson High School.

 Traditional rivals include Fuquay-Varina High School, Middle Creek High School, and Apex Friendship High School.